 Korea 1982.
 I ordered my first computer.
 A Sinclair ZX-81 with 2K of memory, later expanded with the “RAM Pack” to a whopping 16K.
 It connected to my 13″ black and white TV and I was off and running.
 I began with building a database in BASIC then moved to assembly language.
 I could store programs on my portable cassette deck and load them by hitting CLOAD and then play.
 In under 30 minutes, I could load the entire program and be ready to go.

 Time and technology moved forward and it came time to upgrade.
 Enter the TI-994a.
 A super fast 16 bit machine with plug in cartridges for the programs and games.
 The cassette loaded even faster.
 But it still wasn’t enough.
 One night watching the Shopping Channel they had the answer.
 The Commodore Colt.
 An IBM Compatible PC-XT that had two 360K floppy drives and turbo mode.
 Life just kept getting better.
-I upgraded one of the floppies to a 3 1/2″ 720K drive for only $200 and I was off and running.
+I upgraded one of the floppies to a 3 1/2″ 720K drive for only $200 and I was ready for anything.
 From there, the ultimate.
 A 1.44k floppy drive.
 Who would imagine you could put that much information on one disk.

 Time to go online

 With that XT and two floppies, I started my first adventures to the online world.
 A 300 baud modem hooked up and a second phone line for the computer and the Bulletin Board was launched.
-Using Telegard I got my FidoNet address and could message people from around the world.
+Using Telegard, I got my FidoNet address and could message people from around the world.
 From there it just expanded exponentially.
 Eventually, it was time to drop the cash for a 286 with a 10Meg hard drive.
 The parts were mail ordered and lovingly assembled at my kitchen table.
 There was no turning back.

 From there, I started designing ASCII screens for other bulletin boards.
 The modems continued to upgrade.
 1200, 9600, 1.4, where will it end?
 Then along came AOL and dial up internet.
 The world at my fingertips right from home, I already had the high speed modem.